MSP Vs. VMS: Which Is Better for Contingent Workforce Management?

 Key points

-• A suite of supporting technologies has been developed that allow organizations to find, recruit, and engage independents.
+• A suite of supporting technologies has been developed that allow organizations to identify and recruit independent professionals.

 • Learn about the two most common contingent labor management solutions, Managed Service Providers (MSP) and Vendor Management Systems (VMS), and why businesses may use each one.